WaldJohannaU/3RScan/FAQ.md

 You need to specify both arguments `<render_only_occlusions> <fov_scale>` for the current implementation to use any of them.

 ### Why do the number of vertices in the .obj and .ply differ?
 The reason for this is the annotation interface / segmentation code that we used to get the labels.
-However, the number of faces is the same, see **`ExportModel`** on how to extract the 3D model of a specific instance from the 3D mesh.
+However, the number of faces is the same, see **`TransformInstance`** on how to extract the 3D model of a specific instance from the 3D mesh.
+In v2 of the dataset **`mesh_refined.v2.obj`** and **`labels.instances.annotated.v2.ply`** have the same number of vertices.

 ### Some scenes in 3RScan seem to be quite small / partial, why's that?
 Some scans (mostly rescans) are indeed quite small due to issues when processing the data on the phone or our servers.
 While this only affects a small number of scans, we still decided to provide the scans scince it might be useful for some tasks.
 Feel free to skip them if it’s not useful for you, a list of rather small scans are available [here](http://campar.in.tum.de/files/3RScan/partial.txt).

+### What is the difference between v1 and v2 of the dataset?
+In v2 the labels and annotations are cleaned, we removed typos in the semantic labels and minimal changes in the 3D annotation.
+We additionally adjusted the 3D models by excluding vertices, faces or segments that were annotated with the class _remove_ from the mesh, the semantic segmentation, the corresponding over-segmentation and the labelled 3D model.
+The **`labels.instances.annotated.v2.ply`** files are saved as ASCII and the number of vertices is now the same as in the **`*.obj`** file.
+Please also note the [mapping](https://docs.google.com/spreadsheets/d/1eRTJ2M9OHz7ypXfYD-KTR1AIT-CrVLmhJf8mxgVZWnI/edit?usp=sharing) and the vertex properties of the **`*.ply`** file: objectId (instance ID), globalId (global 3RScan mapping) and its semantic mappings to NYU40, Eigen13 and RIO27.

 ### Are there example projects that use this dataset?
 Check out [**`google-research/tf3d`**](https://github.com/google-research/google-research/tree/master/tf3d) for 3D semantic / instance segmentation code with tensorflow.
 The corresponding **`*.tfrecords`** can be obtained via our download script (using the **`--type=tfrecords`** flag).